JulianVosseberg/feca2leca/README.md

 ### Input
 - Newick tree file
 - BLAST files: an all-versus-all (`<pfam>_blastp.txt`) and own-versus-own file (`<pfam>_blastp_own.txt`)
+  - All used BLAST files can be downloaded here: https://tbb.bio.uu.nl/julian/blast_pfams/
 - File containing a list of all sequence IDs prior to ScrollSaw downsampling (`<pfam>_seqids.list`)

 ### Usage